Kyle Allen (American football): Washington Football Team

-2020
+2020 season

-On March 24, 2020, Allen was traded to the Washington Football Team for a fifth-round pick in the 2020 NFL Draft.
+On March 24, 2020, Allen was traded to the Washington Football Team for a fifth-round pick in the 2020 NFL draft.
 The trade reunited him with former Panthers head coach Ron Rivera, who became Washington's new head coach that season.

 Allen was named the starter after Dwayne Haskins was benched prior to their Week 5 game against the Los Angeles Rams.
-Against the Rams, he ran for a touchdown before missing the rest of the game after suffering a helmet-to-helmet hit by Jalen Ramsey in the second quarter.
-He returned the following week and started the next few games until he suffered a dislocated ankle in Week 9 against the New York Giants, and he was placed on injured reserve shortly after.
+Against the Rams, Allen ran for a touchdown before missing the rest of the game after suffering a helmet-to-helmet hit by Jalen Ramsey in the second quarter of the 33–13 loss.
+Allen returned the following week and started the next few games until suffering a dislocated ankle in a Week 9 23–20 loss to the New York Giants.
+He was placed on injured reserve shortly afterward.

-2021
+2021 season

 Washington placed an exclusive-rights free agent tender on Allen on March 10, 2021, which he signed on March 18.
-Allen played for the first time in the 2021 season in the Week 14 loss against the Dallas Cowboys, in relief of Taylor Heinicke who left the game in the fourth quarter due to injury.
-In the loss, Allen had four completions out of nine pass attempts for 52 yards, eleven rushing yards, and one lost fumble recovered by Dallas.
-On December 15, 2021, he was placed on the COVID-19 reserve list and placed back on the active roster nine days later.
+Allen played for the first time in the 2021 season during the Week 14 matchup against the Dallas Cowboys, in relief of Taylor Heinicke who left the game in the fourth quarter due to injury.
+In the 27–20 loss, Allen had four completions out of nine pass attempts for 52 yards to go along with 11 rushing yards and a lost fumble recovered by Dallas.
+On December 15, he was placed on the COVID-19 reserve list and placed back on the active roster nine days later.

 Houston Texans

 On March 23, 2022, Allen signed a one-year, $2.5 million contract with the Houston Texans.

-Following the team's week 11 loss to the Washington Commanders, Allen was named the team's starter over Davis Mills.
-Allen would start the next two games, against the Miami Dolphins and Cleveland Browns, before being benched in favor of Mills; in his two starts, Allen threw two touchdowns to four interceptions and lost a fumble that was returned for a touchdown.
+Following the team's Week 11 23–10 loss to the Commanders, Allen was named the team's starter over Davis Mills.
+He started the next two games against the Miami Dolphins and Cleveland Browns, respectively, before being benched in favor of Mills; in his two starts, Allen threw two touchdowns to four interceptions and lost a fumble that was returned for a touchdown.